HND Advanced Photography

 Entry Requirements

-- Higher Photography, minimum B grade, plus 2 Nat 5s,including English OR - a relevant group of 15 National Certificate Photographic units Applicants who do meet the above criteria may be considered with no formal qualifications if their portfolio is of a sufficient standard.
-Candidates should have a keen interest in Photography and the Creative Industries and bring a portfolio of photographic images to an interview (for example, portraits, landscapes and other relevant subject matter).
+- Higher Photography, minimum B grade, plus 2 Nat 5s,including English OR - a relevant group of 15 National Certificate Photographic units You must be 16 years or over at the start of the course commencement date.
+For this course, if English is not your first language you need to have SQA ESOL Higher (or equivalent, click here to see equivalent qualifications) If you do not have a formal ESOL qualification but your language skills meet this level, you should apply for your course and then contact our Admissions team to organise an internal language assessment here at the College.
+If you do not meet the above criteria, you may be considered with no formal qualifications, if your portfolio is of a sufficient standard.
+You should have a keen interest in Photography and the Creative Industries and bring a portfolio of photographic images to an interview (for example, portraits, landscapes and other relevant subject matter)

 Description